Is there Hanoi French Quarter in the heart of Hanoi? Why do we call French Quarter but not Vietnamese Quarter?

 There are many activities on Christmas season with glitter decorations for you to chill out with friends.
 Don’t miss that chance to enjoy happiness in this special moment.

-Silently in one corner of peaceful Hanoi, we come to Hoa Lo prison, the place keeping dark memories in the last century.
+Silently in one corner of peaceful Hanoi is Hoa Lo Prison, the place keeping dark memories in the last century.

 The struggle for independence of the Vietnamese nation left us many evidences in this unbreakable prison.
 So, if you want to find out more about history, it’s definitely the place you need to drop by.